Getting a Licence

 See In-Person Exam Information for important information you need to know about writing your in-person exams with the Insurance Council.

-No. Food and beverages are not permitted in the exam room, except water in a clear bottle without a label.
+No. Food and beverages are not permitted in the exam room.
+Depending on the test centre, water in a clear bottle without a label, may be acceptable.

 *If you have a proven medical condition which makes it necessary for you to have food and/or beverages

 in the exam, you must obtain approval from the Insurance Council prior to exam registration.
-Please see Special Accomodations and contact Examinations at 604-695-2006 or Examinations@insurancecouncilofbc.com for special accomodation requests.
+Please see Special Accommodations and contact Examinations at 604-695-2006 or Examinations@insurancecouncilofbc.com for special accommodation requests.

 A minimum of 60% is required to pass each exam module.